 Health Education & Outreach

 The Crater Health District provides health education in a variety of settings to include community events, churches, worksites and schools.
 This includes reproductive health education in Crater middle and high schools.
 The District strives to honor community requests for health department participation at speaking engagements, trainings, health fairs, forums, and for health-related literature/brochures.
-Please use the “Request for Outreach” link to the right to request any of these services.
+Please use the “Request for Outreach” link below to request any of these services.
 Please note we cannot guarantee all requests due to staff availability and timeliness of request but we will do our best to accommodate your request.

 Chronic Disease Prevention